This article originally appeared on VICE US.

 Mastodon released a statement denouncing Gab for using its tool and claimed it will do everything in its power to isolate the site.
 It also said some servers in its “Fediverse” were blocking Gab domains, meaning Gab can't interact with them.

-“Mastodon is completely opposed to Gab’s project and philosophy, which seeks to monetize and platform racist content while hiding behind the banner of free speech,” it said in a statement posted on its website.
+“Mastodon is completely opposed to Gab’s project and philosophy, which seeks to monetise and platform racist content while hiding behind the banner of free speech,” it said in a statement posted on its website.
 “The Mastodon community does not approve of their attempt to hijack our infrastructure and has already taken steps to isolate Gab and keep hate speech off the fediverse.”

-In a statement to Motherboard, Mastodon said "at Mastodon we are creating a truly decentralized network, our software is free to use and modify by anyone, but this does not mean that we are under any obligation to support any project which uses our code.
+In a statement to Motherboard, Mastodon said "at Mastodon we are creating a truly decentralised network, our software is free to use and modify by anyone, but this does not mean that we are under any obligation to support any project which uses our code.
 While we respect the right to free speech, we believe that human dignity is inviolable above all else."

 "While the free software license means anyone can use our code, we as developers of Mastodon and the servers we choose to promote on joinmastodon.org are under no obligation to support or associate with those other projects which do use this code in a way that violates our values," it continued.